 Landowner Duties to Trespassers

-In Grand Prairie, the courts recognize the attractive nuisance doctrine.
-According to Texas Gen. Law §75.007, an artificial condition that may attract children, who are too young to appreciate the danger, may be an attractive nuisance.
+In Grand Prairie, the courts recognize the doctrine of attractive nuisance.
+According to Texas Civil Practice and Remedies Code § 75.007, an artificial condition that may attract children who are too young to appreciate the danger may be an attractive nuisance.

-Contact a Grand Prairie Premises Liability Attorney
+Contact a Premises Liability Attorney in Grand Prairie Today

-If you were hurt on someone else’s property, you may benefit from speaking to a Grand Prairie premises liability lawyer.
-They could help investigate your accident, gather evidence, and speak to witnesses to help prove a property owner’s negligence in court.
-With the help of a knowledgeable attorney, you may be eligible to seek compensation.
+If you were hurt on someone else’s property, you may benefit from speaking to a premises liability attorney in Grand Prairie.
+They could help investigate your accident, gather evidence, and talk to witnesses to help prove a property owner’s negligence in court.